fh255/HomeDecor/README.md

   As a user, I want my session to remain active without needing to constantly log back in, so that my user experience remains smooth and uninterrupted until I choose to log out.

 ### Real Time Notifications

  - **Authentication Notificatios**
     - As a user, I want to receive a notification after signing up, sign-in and sign out, so that I know my account creation was successful.

  - **Post Create, Edit, and Delete Notifications**
     - As a user, I want to receive notifications when I create, edit, or delete a post, so that I am informed of the success or failure of these actions.

+ - **Comment Create, Edit, and Delete Notifications**
+    - As a user, I want to receive notifications when I create, edit, or delete a comment, so that I am informed of the success or failure of these actions.

 [View Full User Story here](https://github.com/users/fh255/projects/10/views/1)